chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airline%20Comparison%20%20(Peak)%20(Scatter).PNG">
 </p>

-When we analyse the performance of the airlines during the busiest months of the year (Jun, Jul, Aug), we find that HA and AS still have the best performance.
-For the larger airlines, DL, AA and OO are still able to main their performance in terms average delay and percentage of delayed flights.
-However, AA and WN’s performance, on the other hand, visibly deteriorates during the peak months.
+When we analyse the performance of the airlines during the busiest months of the year (Jun, Jul, Aug), we find that HA, AS and US are still among the best in terms of perforamnce.
+For the larger airlines, DL, AA and OO are still able to main their performance in terms of average delay and percentage of delayed flights.
+However, WN’s performance, on the other hand, deteriorates significantly during the peak months.
+This may suggest that the WN airline struggles at handling the large increase in demand during the peak seasons compared to some of its competitors.

 ## Analysis & Findings: Airports